Cold pools, Breezes, and Monsoons: Propagating Convection over New Guinea: Open Research section

-\acknowledgments We acknowledge the funding support from the NSF NCAR ASP GVP program and NOAA grant NA22OAR4310614.
-We are particularly grateful to Margaret A. LeMone for her contributions during the initial stages of this work and her valuable insights throughout this process.
-We are especially grateful to Bin Wang, Yi-Leng Chen, and Brian Mapes for their insightful suggestions and inspiration on this work.
+\acknowledgments We acknowledge the funding support from the NSF NCAR Advanced Study Program (ASP) Graduate Visitor Program (GVP) and NOAA grant NA22OAR4310614.
+The simulations were primarily performed on the Derecho supercomputer provided by the NSF NCAR.
+We are particularly grateful to Margaret A. LeMone for her contributions during the initial stage of this work.
+We are especially grateful to Bin Wang, Yi-Leng Chen, and Brian Mapes for their insightful suggestions and inspiration.
 We also thank Wei Wang for technical assistance.
-Additionally, discussions with Chidong Zhang, Yuqing Wang, Fei-Fei Jin, Leishan Jiang, Hyodae Seo, and Pao-Shin Chu have been invaluable in shaping the multi-scale aspects of this study.
-This is SOEST contribution number (provided upon acceptance).
+Additionally, discussions with Chidong Zhang, Richard Rotunno, Yuqing Wang, Fei-Fei Jin, Leishan Jiang, Hyodae Seo, and Pao-Shin Chu have been invaluable in shaping the multi-scale aspects of this study.
+We thank three anonymous reviewers for their valuable suggestions.
+M.T. acknowledges support from the ICTP during the revision of this manuscript.
+This is SOEST contribution number 12146.